garrett361/rag-pdf/README.md

 `rag/`.

 There are also multiple `requirements.txt`'s floating in various parts of the repo.
-The top-level `requirements.txt` is the one I have in my `venv` while developing.
+The top-level `rag/requirements.txt` is the one I have in my `venv` while developing, built from installing parts of the other `requirements.txt` instances on top of each other.

 Notes when running/developing locally on an M1 Mac.